kavya16/movieTheatre/README.md

 * If seats cannot be filled in one row, then seats will be split between different rows.

 ## Run the project
-Go to the Terminal inside the folder to execute the following commands
+Go to the Terminal inside the folder to execute the following commands from the */movieTheatre/
 * compile:
 ```
 javac -d output src/com/company/*.java src/com/company/services/*.java